Dapivirine Ring: Using a Common Agenda to Plan for Introduction

 IPM, Microbicide Trials Network (MTN), AVAC and others have made clinical trial findings and plans for upcoming studies widely available on their websites to support regulatory decision making.

-- Prepare submission to regulatory processes at EMA, FDA and WHO
+- Prepare submission to regulatory processes at FDA and WHO

-- Prepare submission to national regulatory processes in target countries for implementation research (IRB) and market authorization
+- Prepare submission to national regulatory processes in target countries for market authorization

 - Ensure regulatory opinion and status are well known by key stakeholders at the global and national levels